daattali/beautiful-jekyll/_posts/2024-06-28-machine-learning-overview.md

 ---
 layout: post
-title: Gearing Up for Machine Learning: My Journey to GCP Professional ML Engineer
+title: Gearing Up for Machine Learning My Journey to GCP Professional ML Engineer
 subtitle: To help reinforce my learning, I’m creating various blog posts on the topics I’m studying in preparation for the exam, and to assist anyone else embarking upon the  Google Cloud ML Engineer certification, or interested in learning more about machine learning topics.
 This blog post focuses on Machine Learning, how it relates to Artificial Intelligence and the common model types.
 #description: ""
 #cover-img: /assets/img/path.jpg